Home > Money > Creative Cash Flow Strategies for Small Business

 Suggest related purchases

-It's a lot easier to get a customer to make a second purchase after they have already committed to the first one.
+It’s a lot easier to get a customer to make a second purchase after they have already committed to the first one.
 This works as well for service businesses, incidentally, as it does for retailers.
-Did you customer want a teleseminar transcribed?
+Did your customer want a teleseminar transcribed?
 Would they also like that transcript formatted and uploaded to their website (for an extra fee)?
 Do any of your tree-spraying customer have pets?
-Would they like you to spray the grounds for ticks while you're there?
+Would they like you to spray the grounds for ticks while you’re there?

 Mobilize your credit card processing capability

-If you are a repair person or other service provider who performs your services at your customers' locations, or if you sell at tradeshows, fairs, house parties or other mobile locations, get your customers to pay on the spot with their credit card.
-New devices and software that work with smart phone make this easy and practical for many small businesses.Be willing to accept ACH payments
+If you are a repair person or other service provider who performs your services at your customers’ locations, or if you sell at tradeshows, fairs, house parties or other mobile locations, get your customers to pay on the spot with their credit card.
+New devices and software that work with smart phones make mobile credit card processing easy and practical for many small businesses.

 In our business we've had a number of our larger, repeat customers asking permission to transfer payments directly to our bank account.
 At first I was hesitant.
 With all the security breaches reported in the news, giving out banking information seemed risky.
 I mentioned my fear to the branch manager where I bank, and she had a good suggestion: to limit the risk, set up a separate bank account with a very small amount of cash and use it to receive those incoming ACH payments.
 Once a payment clears, transfer that amount of money out of the second account and into the main business account.